akrasuski1/halb-cpu/dtl2.md

 After getting very good results in LTSpice and even real circuits using simple Schottky inverters, I proceeded to build more complex structures, such as D flip-flop.
-It worked quite oddly, depending on precise values of resistors used and other values.
-After a few hours of bashing my head trying to figure out why apparently correct circuit failed to latch in real life, I noticed, in LTSpice, that input signal slew rates matter a lot.
+It worked quite oddly, depending on precise values of resistors used and clock used.
+After a few hours of bashing my head trying to figure out why apparently correct circuit fails to latch in real life, I noticed, in LTSpice, that input signal slew rates matter a lot.
 And counter-intuitively, it worked better with more gentle slopes!

 Flip-flop has many components and interconnections, so analyzing it just by looking at voltages and currents vs. time wasn't very helpful.
-So, I stripped away a lot of things to minimize the problem to smallest samples behaving in odd way.
+So, I stripped away a lot of things to minimize the problem to smallest sample behaving in odd way.

-### Diode capacitance
+## Diode capacitance

-The first problem was diode capacitance.
+The problem was diode capacitance.
 The following tiny circuit, without even transistor, shows the problem:

 ![capacitance](images/schottky_capacitance.png)